 9. Snag, Yukon, Canada

 It is considered as the coldest place on the North American continent.

-This place has recorded the lowest temperature of -63 degrees Celsius.
-This place gets cold because the mountains block the warm air from the Pacific Ocean.
+This place gets brutally cold because the mountains block the warm air from the Pacific Ocean.

 10. Denali, USA

 Denali or Mountain McKinley is considered as the highest peak in North America and this mountain has long been considered as the coldest mountain on earth.

-This place has a severe winter season which comes with certain difficulties and problems for the residents of this area.
+This beautiful scenic mountain has a severe winter season, which comes with certain difficulties and problems for the residents of this area.

-There are different types of research reports that have shown this fact that this area is so cold that empty plastic bags taken outside freeze within minutes and then crack like glass.
+There are different types of research reports that have shown the fact that these areas are so cold that empty plastic bags taken outside freeze within minutes and then crack like glass.